 Improving Test Equipment Operations also Improves Lives

 These results are why those who use our aEAM solution to manage their test assets win management awards for the improvements they make.
-One team even went to Disneyland, and why not, as their business doubled their asset base was cut in half!
+One team even went to Disneyland, and why not.
+Their management asked them to increase equipment utilization.
+As their business doubled their asset base was cut in half!
+Utilization quadrupled.
 They produced a more satisfying, fun, focused, and innovative work environment that grew and as a result, opened new opportunities for career advancement of the team members.

 Leveraging Enterprise Test Assets Requires a Local-Global Approach

 For years common asset and property management solutions were used in test operations to produce incremental improvements to asset costs but had a negative effect on speed.
 These disconnected solutions were incapable of leverage enterprise assets to produce “one company” benefits across organizations.
-Managing assets is a much different game in engineering than it is in manufacturing or quality.
+They failed to increase equipment utilization significantly and wer often a burden on time-to-market.
+Managing assets is a much different game in engineering than it is in manufacturing or quality where hoarding is a concern.
 In order to get leverage, the system must be one global system across functions but also be must be tailorable, configurable, and infused with the knowledge that makes each enterprise process resilient.

 “One Company” Asset Leverage Requires Embedded Knowledge

-Producing the “One Company” leverage that contains cost and accelerates time-to-market and responsiveness is achieved by embedding two different types of knowledge, Domain and Contextual, in addition to the knowledge typically configured in an Enterprise Asset Management Solution.
+“One Company” leverage is required to increase equipment utilization and significantly drop costs.
+When done the right way it also accelerates time-to-market and responsiveness.
+The “right way” is using easy-to-access data embedded in workflows.
+There are three different types of data/knowledge: Fundamental, Domain, and Contextual,.
+These are in addition to the knowledge typically configured in an Enterprise Asset Management Solution.

 Domain Knowledge is knowledge unique in a specific domain (e.g. engineering, manufacturing, MRO).
 It includes 1) process performance knowledge, 2) data required to characterize the capability of assets used in the domain (e.g. performance characteristics, options, fair-market-value) as well as 3) data collected through the use of the assets as part of a process (e.g. product test results) for reporting and analysis.

-Contextual Knowledge is data about the historical, current, and future planned deployment/uses and capacity of enterprise assets (equipment or facilities), resources (people), and services (3rd party or internal service groups) required to produce a requested outcome (e.g. complete a test program).
+Contextual Knowledge is data about the historical, current, and future planned deployment/uses and capacity of enterprise assets (equipment or facilities), resources (people), and services (3rd party or internal service groups) required to produce a requested outcome (e.g. complete a test program or increase equipment utilization).

 Embedded Knowledge Transforms EAM into aEAM.